 3. The Passing Score Study

-Each authorized licensing agency using a Praxis series or related assessment with a passing score must conduct a passing-score study (a standard-setting study).
+Each authorized licensing agency using a Praxis test or related assessment with a passing score must conduct a passing-score study (a standard-setting study).
 Whenever feasible, it is prudent to use a method of implementing a passing-score study methodology that has been discussed in the professional literature.
 The agency may choose to use ETS’s services to conduct the study; may choose to conduct its own study; or may use the services of another organization.
 Regardless of the method used or who conducts the study, the study and its outcomes must be documented.

 4. Setting the Passing Score